Systemically important financial institution

 A systemically important financial institution (SIFI) is a bank, insurance company, or other financial institution whose failure might trigger a financial crisis.
 They are colloquially referred to as "too big to fail".

-As the financial crisis of 2007–2008 unfolded, the international community moved to protect the global financial system through preventing the failure of SIFIs, or, if one does fail, limiting the adverse effects of its failure.
+As the 2008 financial crisis unfolded, the international community moved to protect the global financial system through preventing the failure of SIFIs, or, if one did fail, limiting the adverse effects of its failure.
 In November 2011, the Financial Stability Board (FSB) published a list of global systemically important financial institutions (G-SIFIs).

-Also in November 2010, the Basel Committee on Banking Supervision (BCBS) introduced new guidance (known as Basel III) that also specifically target SIFIs.
-The main focus of the Basel III guidance is to increase bank capital requirements and to introduce capital surcharges for G-SIFIs.
+In November 2010, the Basel Committee on Banking Supervision (BCBS) introduced new guidance (known as Basel III) that also specifically target SIFIs.
+The focus of the Basel III guidance is to increase bank capital requirements and to introduce capital surcharges for G-SIFIs.
 However, some economists warned in 2012 that the tighter Basel III capital regulation, which is primarily based on risk-weighted assets, may further negatively affect the stability of the financial system.

-It is important to note that both the FSB and the BCBS are only policy research and development entities.
+The FSB and the BCBS are only policy research and development entities.
 They do not establish laws, regulations or rules for any financial institution directly.
 They merely act in an advisory or guidance capacity when it comes to non G-SIFIs.
 It is up to each country's specific lawmakers and regulators to enact whatever portions of the recommendations they deem appropriate for their own domestic systemically important banks (D-SIBs) or national SIFIs (N-SIFIs).
 Each country's internal financial regulators make their own determination of what is a SIFI.
 Once those regulators make that determination, they may set specific laws, regulations and rules that would apply to those entities.

 Virtually every SIFI operates at the top level as a holding company made up of numerous subsidiaries.
 It is not unusual for the subsidiaries to number in the hundreds.
 Even though the uppermost holding company is located in the home country, where it is subject, at that level, to that home regulator, the subsidiaries may be organized and operating in several different countries.
 Each subsidiary is then subject to potential regulation by every country where it actually conducts business.

 At present (and for the likely foreseeable future) there is no such thing as a global regulator.
 Likewise there is no such thing as global insolvency, global bankruptcy, or the legal requirement for a global bail out.
 Each legal entity is treated separately.
 Each country is responsible (in theory) for containing a financial crisis that starts in their country from spreading across borders.
-Looking up from a country prospective as to what is a SIFI may be different than when looking down on the entire globe and attempting to determine what entities are significant.
+Looking up from a country perspective as to what is a SIFI may be different than when looking down on the entire globe and attempting to determine what entities are significant.
 The FSB hired Mark Carney to write the report that coined the term G-SIFI for this reason in 2011.